NagaHarshita/JoshTalks/JoshTalks/README.md

 celery -A JoshTalks beat -l INFO
 ```

 ### API testing

-- Navigate to 'videos/' to view the fetched videos in a paginated manner
+- Navigate to 'http://127.0.0.1:8000/videos/' to view the user interface with fetched videos in a paginated manner
 - Perform a get request to "http://127.0.0.1:8000/youtube/api/videos/" url then you can get the list of all the videos
-- Navigate to 'http://127.0.0.1:8000/youtube/api/search/?title=Autumn%20Friday' to enter your query and get the results
+- Perform a get request to 'http://127.0.0.1:8000/youtube/api/search/?title=Autumn%20Friday' to enter your query and get the results

+Please check the django admin to view the changing objects inside Videos for every 300sec.

+Make sure to terminate the celery-beats command as the quota for youtube may exceed.